Live · Free · No Account Needed

 Bids are fetched live from Barchart OnDemand each time you search.
 During CME market hours (weekdays, approximately 8:30 AM–1:20 PM CT), they reflect the latest posted bids from participating elevators.
 Tap Search again before you make a delivery decision to get the freshest prices.

 No account or subscription required.
 Cash bids are available at no charge.
-AGSIST is built by Farmers First Agri Service for corn, soybean, and grain producers across the US Corn Belt.
+AGSIST is built for corn, soybean, and grain producers across the United States.